 Ginde Baker is a sophomore at Union College.
 She is from Troy, New York, where she first began her theatre training as a member of the Lansingburgh Drama Club.
 Some previous credits include Chava in Fiddler on the Roof and Narrator in FUGA with Conchshell Productions.
 At Union, she's performed as Vivia/Angela in I Put the Fear of Mexico in ‘em.
 She'd like to thank her family and friends for the support, and hopes you enjoy the show!

 Amber Birt is a junior at Union College.
-She is a Chemistry and Theatre double major.
+She is a Chemistry and Theater double major.
 She was a stage grip for The Curious Incident of the Dog in the Nigh-Time, The Importance of Being Earnest and Macbeth.
 She has acted in When the Promise Was Broken at Union.
 She would like to thank all the people involved with the performance for all the time and hard work they put in.

-Sophie Hurwitz is a senior Biochemistry and Theatre double major from Westfield NJ.
+Sophie Hurwitz is a senior Biochemistry and Theater double major from Westfield NJ.
 She has previously performed in Macbeth, The Importance of Being Earnest, Antigo Nick, and Enemy of the People at Union College.
 She is happy to be performing in Trojan Woman for her last production at Union.
 She would like to thank her family for their continuous support of her love for theatre.

 Erick Miron is a junior at Union College.
 He is an English-Theater double major.
 Erick has acted in Fade (Abel), The Importance of Being Earnest (Merriman), and Macbeth (Third Witch), and I Put the Fear of Mexico in ‘em (Efren).
 He would like to thank the entire cast and crew for helping bring Theatre back to Union!